ShameekConyers/siclib/docs/siclib/linalg.md

 ## Implementation Notes

-Tensors are unoptimized as they are implemented with functional programming in mind to stay closer to Theory.
+Tensor operations are unoptimized.
 I recommend PyTorch or TorchLib instead for a general Tensor Library.

 ---